jhu-ip/cs220-summer25/index.md

 <a class="external" target="_blank" href="https://github.com/jhu-ip/cs220-summer25-public">public repository</a>.
 You may never share your private repository with anyone else.

-<a class="external" target="_blank" href="https://piazza.com/jhu/summer2025/601220/home">Piazza</a> is
-the main communication channel.
-If you have any questions or concerns, post on Piazza.
-You can do either public or private posts (anonymously if you want!).
-If others could potentially benefit from your question, consider making it public. *Never include your homework/project solution code in a public post.*

 <a class="external" target="_blank" href="https://www.gradescope.com/">Gradescope</a> is used for
 assignment submission and handling.
 You make all your submissions on Gradescope and recieve feedback and your work in there.
 Regrade requests